Legal challenge to Facebook EU-US data transfer mechanism kicks off in Ireland

 Back in June, the US government asked, and was granted, permission to be joined as an amicus in the case — highlighting the high level importance being attached to trying to prevent another data transfer challenge ending up at the CJEU, where judges would again be testing the legal robustness of a mechanism used to smooth data flows between Europe and the US for ecommerce purposes.

-Back in October 2015 the court caused a big upheaval for businesses by invalidating a prior EU-US data flow arrangement that had been operational for 15 years.
+In October 2015 the court caused a big upheaval for businesses by invalidating a prior EU-US data flow arrangement that had been operational for 15 years.

 Model contact clauses are one of the alternative data transfer mechanisms that thousands of companies fell back on when that prior arrangement, Safe Harbor, was struck down.
 The challenge had been initiated by European privacy campaign Max Schrems, armed with intel from the 2013 Snowden disclosures about US government surveillance programs.
 After the CJEU’s Safe Harbor ruling, Schrems resubmitted his complaint to the Irish DPA to push for a similar decision to invalidate SCCs.